|This is not vinegarworld. Figure reference.|

 If [microfoundations survive aggregation to into a macroeconomic model as anything other than a coefficient], the resulting model is likely intractable.

 Anonymous gave me some great references on heterogeneous agent models.
 But he or she also prompted me to start thinking about what I meant by that statement more carefully.
-Turns out Dewar already did the heavy lifting on that, so all I have to do is apply what he was say about complex dynamical systems like the climate to economics.
+Turns out Dewar already did the heavy lifting on that, so all I have to do is apply what he was say about complex systems like the climate to economics.

 We observe that the pressure and volume of a gas are related in such a way that, when we keep the temperature constant, p ~ 1/V. Since we are able to reliably reproduce this macroscopic behavior through the control of a small number of macroscopic degrees of freedom even though we have absolutely no control over the microstates, the microstates must be largely irrelevant.
 This is not to say you can't derive the ideal gas law from assumptions about atoms.
 It's just that nature has found a computationally efficient model for dealing with the N-dimensional (number of atoms) problem with just two dimensions (p, V).

 We observe that the price level P grows with money M in the long run such that log P ~ log M (the quantity theory of money).
 Since this is observed across many natural experiments, I mean, countries where we have no control over the micro degrees of freedom, I mean, people, the microfoundations must be largely irrelevant.
 This is not to say that a microfounded theory won't get you log P ~ log M, it's just that the information theory approach that leads you there is more computationally efficient, reducing the N heterogeneous agents to two degrees of freedom (P, M).